 Today, I want to share the best tips to no longer be bothered by stuff that shouldn’t bother you at all.
 I’ve asked others to share actual examples in order to provide actionable tips that you can use right away.

-- How to not let things bother you (6 tips)
+- 8 ways to not let things bother you and let it go instead

 As a quick disclaimer: obviously, there are things in life that SHOULD bother us.
 I’m not going to tell you that you shouldn’t be bothered by anything anymore after reading this article.
 That’s just nonsense.
 Everybody faces hardships, we lose the people we love, we sometimes fail, we get sick or injured, etc.